Rodaviva29/StripeCord/README.md

 ## Acknowledgements

 Core concept inspired by [Androz2091/stripe-discord-bot](https://github.com/Androz2091/stripe-discord-bot).

-This version is a simplified version with JavaScript instead of TypeScript
+Converted from TypeScript in JavaScript as I prefer JS.
 **Database Core**: Mongo DB Atlas instead of PostGres to be ready to go!

-NOTE: If you want to change the database type to SQL, I can open a branch for you, give me a thumbs up!
+(If you want to change the database type to SQL, I can open a branch for you, give me a thumbs up!)

 ---